jkyl/vq-vae/README.md

         x = forward(self.blocks, x)
         return x[:, self.p:-self.p]
 ```
-The values affected by padding are cropped off at the end of the layer stack.
-In addition to "valid" boundary conditions,
+In addition to "valid" boundary conditions, we also need to remove any operations that broadcast values over the input
-we also need to remove any operations that broadcast any values over the input field, if those values are variable with
+field, if those values are variable with respect to the inputs.
+One example of a TE-violating broadcasting operation would
-respect to the inputs.
-One example of a TE-violating broadcasting operation would be layer normalization -- in general the
+be layer normalization -- the computed mean and variance are sensitive to the layer's inputs, and they are broadcast over
-values of the mean and variance are sensitive to the inputs, and they are broadcast over the entire input field.
-Instead
+the entire input field.
+Instead we use [SkipInit](https://arxiv.org/abs/2002.10444) to initialize the encoder and decoder
-of any statistical normalization, we use SkipInit to initialize the encoder and decoder close to the identity function:
+close to the identity function:
 ```python
 class ResBlock(nnx.Module):